wp-plugins/login-screen-manager/readme.txt

 == Description ==

-Using this plugin you can make change on login screen of your WordPress site.Go to Settings >> Login Screen to make changes
+Using this plugin you can make changes on login screen of your WordPress site.Go to Settings >> Login Screen to make changes

 What you can do with this :

 *   Change Login Logo
 *   Add Favicon of login page
+*	Change Logo Hover Text
+*	Change Logo Url
 *   Change Background Color
 *   Change Login Form Background Color
 *   Change Label Color